Temerty Faculty of Medicine ↗ MD Program ↗

 "Last month's rent" is the legal maximum

-A landlord can ask for first and last month's rent — that's it.
+A landlord can ask for first and last month's rent, and that's it.
 They cannot demand a separate damage deposit, key deposit beyond replacement cost, or any other upfront fee.
 The last month's rent earns interest at the same rate as the rent-increase guideline.

 Anyone asking for "first, last, and damage deposit" is breaking the law.
 Walk away.